 Mental Health Awareness Month

-Access to Bupa webinars, including a dedicated CBT session explaining how CBT can be used to help manage and improve mental health.
+Members of the firm’s private healthcare insurance with Bupa have access to Bupa webinars, including a dedicated CBT session explaining how CBT can be used to help manage and improve mental health.